-2.1.2 VFT Walkthrough
+2.1.2 VFT walk-through

-- When the viewer (student) clicks on the provided Geology of Yosemite Valley weblink (https://bit.ly/2Zbn3R7) on a computer, the default browser opens an uneditable "view only" version of the project (VFT) in Google Earth Web.
+When the viewer (student) clicks on the provided geology of Yosemite Valley web link (https://bit.ly/2Zbn3R7, last access: 25 January 2022) on a computer, the default browser opens an uneditable, view-only version of the project (VFT) in Google Earth Web.
+On a tablet or smartphone, the Google Earth application is automatically opened if downloaded.
+The format dynamically adjusts to the size of the window.
+Clicking or tapping the "Present" button takes you to the first item (i.e., the first virtual field trip stop) in the table of contents and starts what is effectively an interactive slideshow.
+This VFT moves from the past towards the present, starting with a general overview of Cretaceous geology, bedrock joints, and glaciations and then moves on to active processes like rockfalls and debris fans.
+The VFT is designed in a format that could be a standalone overview of Yosemite Valley geology but has the second purpose of preparing the student for additional exercises on geomorphic mapping; relatedly, there is a particular emphasis on Quaternary deposits and hazards in the VFT.

-On a tablet or smartphone, the Google Earth app is automatically opened if downloaded.
-The format dynamically adjusts to the size of the window.screen; larger screens are able to convey more information and view at once and are probably ideal in most situations. - A Table of Contents appears with all of the tour items and a selectable "Present" button.
-Clicking or tapping the "Present" this button takes you to the first item (i.e. first virtual field trip stop) in the Table of Contents and starts what is effectively an interactive slideshow.
-This VFT moves from the past towards the present, starting with a general overview of Cretaceous geology, bedrock joints, glaciations, and then moves on to active processes like rockfalls and debris fans.
-The VFT is designed in a format that could be a standalone overview of Yosemite Valley geology, but has the second purpose of preparing the student for additional exercises on geomorphic mapping; relatedly there is a particular emphasis on Quaternary deposits and hazards in the VFT. - At any point, navigation allows the student to go forward or backward or pull up the Table of Contents to revisit a past stop.
-To maximize accessibility to a wide variety of knowledge levels, text in the VFT is extensively hyperlinked to external web resources like Wikipedia or the U.S. Geological Survey.
-If a student is familiar with terms such as "subduction zones" or "partial melting" then they can read on, whereas another student who is not familiar with those terms readily has access to the information needed to understand.
-A student works through each of the 44 stops, reading the text and connecting the views to annotated figures and videos provided.
-In some places small exercises are suggested using the built-in measure tool (measuring area or distance).
-A student that needs to dive deeper into the hyperlinks and background information will need more time to complete the VFT (~3 hours), while a more knowledgeable student may be able to work through it in under 2 hours. - Yosemite Valley was a fortunate place to design a VFT, as the heavy visitation and high interest meant that many existing resources could be adapted rather than being created new.
-Google Earth's "3D Buildings" layer (phototextured 3D models derived from low-flying aerial photogrammetry-derived elevation model)-draped satellite imagery in Yosemite Valley is of exceptional quality (for example, able to resolve individual trees or boulders), on par with current coverage in major cities and other popular outdoor recreation areas.
-The National Park Service has a wide variety of professionally-produced informative YouTube videos on Yosemite, including many on geology topics, that we incorporated with attribution.
-Similarly, most of the valley's main trails and viewpoints have Google Street View coverage.
-We created many new figures to best pair with specific vantages (Figure 3).
+At any point, the navigation allows the student to go forward or backward or pull up the Table of Contents to revisit a past stop.
+To maximize the accessibility to a wide variety of knowledge levels, the text in the VFT is extensively hyperlinked to external web resources like Wikipedia or the U.S. Geological Survey.
+If a student is familiar with terms such as "subduction zones" or "partial melting", then they can read on, whereas another student who is not familiar with those terms readily has access to the information needed to understand.
+A student works through each of the 44 stops, reading the text and connecting the views to the annotated figures and videos provided.
+In some places, small exercises are suggested, using the built-in measure tool (for measuring area or distance).
+A student that needs to dive deeper into the hyperlinks and background information will need more time to complete the VFT (~ 3 h), while a more knowledgeable student may be able to work through it in under 2 h.